OKateryna/ATM/README.md

 # ATM
 Console project for ATM
-ATM allows us to have money in our card and use the card (to put, to withdraw money, check balance).
+ATM allows us to save money in our card and use the card.